Shine Nova Championship

 The Shine Nova Championship is a championship contested in the professional wrestling promotion Shine Wrestling.
-Renee Michelle is the current champion in her first reign.
+Kelsey Heather is the current champion in her first reign.

 History

 The Nova Championship was first announced on SHINE's Facebook account which stated that there would be a championship for up and coming talent.
 The tournament started on July 14 at SHINE 43 and ended on July 16 at SHINE 44.

 As of 19 September 2021, there have been 6 championship reigns with 6 different champions.
 The inaugural champion was Priscilla Kelly.
 She won the title by defeating Candy Cartwright at Shine 44 on July 16, 2017.
 Priscilla Kelly successfully defend her title against ACR at Full Impact Pro's Everything Burns Event February 2, 2018 at The Orpheum in Ybor City.
 Kelly again defended her title at Shine 49 where she was defeated by Candy Cartwright.
 On Shine 54, Shotzi Blackheart defeated Aja Perera to be the fourth champion.
 The fifth and sixth champions, Natalia Markova and The WOAD, won their titles on December 14, 2019 and September 19, 2021, respectively.